Skip to main content

 Skip User Reviews

-• Lack of post-game content and no endgame activities after story completion.
+• Lack of meaningful post-game content and endgame activities, detracting from replay value.

 • story